hypertrack/hyperlog-android/README.md

 SmartLog.getDeviceLogs(boolean deleteLogs);
 SmartLog.getDeviceLogsInFile(Context mContext, boolean deleteLogs);
 ```
+* By default, every get calls return data from first batch if there are one or more batch.
-* Logs will push to the server in batches.
-Each batch can have atmost `5000 logs`.
-If there are more than one batches then developer can gets the specific batch data by providing batch number.
+* If there are more than one batches then developer can gets the specific batch data by providing batch number.
 ```
 SmartLog.getDeviceLogs(boolean deleteLogs, int batchNo);
 ```
-* By default, every get calls return data from first batch if there are one or more batch.
 * Get the number of batches using `SmartLog.getDeviceLogBatchCount`.
 * Developer can manually delete the logs `SmartLog.deleteLogs`.